golemhq/golem/docs/source/settings.md

 Settings
 ==================================================

 Use the settings.json file to configure Golem behavior.
-There is a global settings.json file and a settings.json file inside each project folder.
+There is a global settings.json file and a settings.json file inside each project.

 <div class="admonition note">
     <p class="first admonition-title">Remember</p>